RIB CAGE ANATOMY

 • Pointed ends that are free in the musculature

-• Provide protection for the kidneys
+• Provide protection for your kidneys

 COSTAL CARTILAGES